 Other downtown building owners can also apply for a grant from the program.
 The city budgeted $25,000 for the program for the current fiscal year, which ends April 30, 2015.
 Downtown building owners are eligible to receive a matching grant of up to $5,000.

-The one-month priority application period will end May 31.
+application period will end May 31.
 Applications may still be submitted after May 31, but they will be reviewed on a case-by-case basis if funding is available.

 The grant money can be used for repairs, restoration, painting, tuckpointing and installation of handicap accessible entrances.